 3. Get Adventurous from Time to Time

-Having said that, doing quickies all the time would be really lame and boring.
-That’s why another great piece of Christian sex advice is: it’s also important to get adventurous.
-What that means is entirely up to you, but some ideas to mix it up include atmosphere, attire, location and yes, position.
+What that means is entirely up to you, but some ideas to mix up sex in Christian marriage include atmosphere, attire, location and yes, position.

 I won’t be any more explicit than that, but consider some of your favorite memories as a couple.
 Do they include your sex life?
-They should.

 **Note: Getting adventurous should absolutely NOT involve porn.
 This article shares why (and what to do about it if your husband does): Help!
 My Husband Watches Porn!
 (Here’s How to Respond)